mildronize/blog-jekyll/_posts/2015-05-06-my-blog-development.md

 [Note page]: {{site.url}}notes/

 ## Next Plans
-- Add html header for friendly with search engine such as keywords, description, etc.
 - Build a tools for auto generate prototype of post (YAML header)
   - Convert to title string to lowercase of string and dash.
   - Generate simple YAML file.